Chosen (2016 film): Overview

 The film is inspired by real events.
 It takes place in 1944 and is about a lawyer who fights Nazis during the Second World War.
 The Actor Harvey Keitel plays the lawyer in the present.
 The movie was shot in Bucharest, Romania, and Long Island, New York.

-The screenplay is written by Gabriel de Mercur.
-Jasmin Dizdar directed it.
+The screenplay is written by Gabriel de Mercur, and the film was directed by Jasmin Dizdar.
 It was produced by Michael Riley and co-produced by Tim Dennison.
 The film was published on DVD and shown on Video On Demand.

 Reviews

 Phil Hoad from The Guardian believes that the film is unfocused and only scratches the surface.

 Isabelle Milton thinks that the movie shows the brutality the Hungarian Jews had to face towards the end of the Second World War, but has nothing new to offer.
 She also mentions that during the movie the soundtrack is played distractingly at inappropriate moments.
 Furthermore she thinks that the character development is thin.

 Ryan Izay Reviews thinks that there are several screenplay problems in the movie like plot-holes, cliché bookend sequences and familiarity to the narrative.
 However she also thinks that it features enough competent filmmaking to forgive these kinds of mistakes.